ugurcanozalp/rl-warehouse/README.md

 # rl-warehouse 🎮
-This repository is my reinforcement learning framework, for fast prototyping reinforcement learning algorithms.
+This repository is my reinforcement learning framework based on PyTorch and TensorboardX, for fast prototyping reinforcement learning algorithms.
 It includes several rl algortihms, both developed myself and the others, in a clean and simple way.

 ## Scripts
 You can find scripts in scripts folder.
 These scripts can be manipulated as much as required, and can be converted to a jupyter notebook etc. Example usage for PRAC training: